 These are not wireless headphones and do not have a wireless range.
 Their range will be limited by the cable’s 4-foot length.

 They practically don’t have any latency since they are wired headphones, which will be suitable for watching video content and gaming.

 The 1More Piston Fit are cheap wired in-ear headphones that are similar to the Piston Classic.
 They have a disappointing sound signature and are fairly cheaply-made when compared to the less expensive Classics.
 However, they are comfortable for in-ears and have angled earbuds that some may find more comfortable.
 Unfortunately, they don’t isolate much noise, and our test unit had mismatched drivers and poor stereo image.
 They are budget headphones but their performance is sub-par when compared to other models in the same price range.
 See our recommendations for the best cheap earbuds and the best wireless earbuds under $50.

-The Anker Soundbuds Curve are way better headphones than the 1More Piston Fit.
+The Anker SoundBuds Curve are way better headphones than the 1More Piston Fit.
 They are more comfortable, better-built, have great audio reproduction, and shouldn’t have any stereo image issues.
-The Piston Fit are wired so they don’t have latency issues like the wireless Curve, have a better in-line microphone, and you won’t have to worry about battery life, but this shouldn’t outweigh the better sound and comfort of the Curve, even if they are a bit more expensive since they provide a better value to performance overall.
+The Piston Fit are wired so they don’t have latency issues like the wireless Curve, have a better in-line microphone, and you won’t have to worry about battery life.
+This shouldn’t outweigh the better sound and comfort of the Curve, even if they are a bit more expensive, since they provide a better value to performance overall.